FabioDiCeglie/FabioDiCeglie/README.md

-I’m Fabio,
-I’m a software engineer here to make people happy, one line of code at a time.
+I’m Fabio, I’m a software engineer here to make people happy, one line of code at a time.

 In “my previous life”, I worked as a chef  including Michelin star restaurants, where I learned to lead teams and deliver high-quality results with meticulous attention to detail for very high demanding customers.

-Now, I bring the same passion to the digital world, specializing in Web Engineering, AI and Cloud Engineering.
+In my current life, I bring the same passion to the digital world, specializing in Web Engineering, AI and Cloud Engineering.

-I am self-taught, and to consolidate my skills I attended multiple specializations around Cloud Platforms, Databases and UX Design.
+To consolidate my skills I attended multiple specializations around Cloud Platforms, Databases and UX Design.
 I strongly believe in value-driven and Customer-centric Design approach that prioritizes customer satisfaction while aligning with strategic business goals.

 <hr />